Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Gradient Structures: Discrete and Continuous

 Based on the cell formula~\eqref{eq:def:cell-problem}, the Scharfetter--Gummel flux in~\eqref{eq:SG-flux} was recast as a kinetic relation for a general force $\xi^h\in\calB(\Sigma^h)$ in~\cite[(2.23)]{schlichting2022scharfetter}, for which we can derive a suitable dual dissipation potential $\calR_{\epsilon,h}^*$.
 For doing so, we notice that along a solution of the scheme, we have the force

 and therefore, we find the relation

 By substituting this relation into~\eqref{eq:SG-flux}, we arrive, after some simplifications, at the identity

 where the last equality is a requirement for the new dual dissipation potential and $\Lambda_H$ denotes the harmonic-logarithmic mean defined in~\eqref{eq:def:HarmLogMean}.
 From the kinetic relation~\eqref{eq:SG:KR} relating the force $\xi^h$ with the flux, one obtains the dissipation potential $\calR_h^*$ as given in~\eqref{eq:tilted-Rstar} with the function $\alpha_\epsilon^*$ in~\eqref{eq:def:alpha*}, by simply integrating over the force.
 Although $\alpha_\epsilon^*$ is only defined as an integral, it has many beneficial properties, which are essential for the analysis that we collect Lemma~\ref{lem:properties-alpha} in Appendix~\ref{appendix:function-alpha}.
-Altogether, we obtained yet another gradient structure for the Scharfetter--Gummel scheme.

-Since the derivation of the kinetic relation~\eqref{eq:SG:KR} might seem to look ad-hoc, we provide a different derivation of the dissipation potential $\calR_{\epsilon,h}^*$ from the `cosh' dissipation potential $\overline\calR_{\epsilon,h}^*$ defined in~\eqref{eq:def:cosh:Rstar}.
-To do so, we perform a `de-tilting' technique as explained in~\cite[Remark 1.17]{peletier2022cosh}.
-In this way, we can show that we arrived at a tilt-independent gradient structure for the Scharfetter--Gummel scheme. \begin{lemma} The Scharfetter--Gummel with flux-force relation~\eqref{eq:SG-flux} is induced by a gradient structure with tilting $(\calT^h,\Sigma^h,\dnabla, \calS_h,\calR_{\epsilon,h},\calF_h)$ with tilt set~$\calF_h$ given in~\eqref{eq:def:tilts}.
-Moreover, the dissipation potential~$\calR_{\epsilon,h}$ is tilt-independent and given by
+Since the derivation of the kinetic relation~\eqref{eq:SG:KR} might seem to look ad-hoc, we provide a different derivation of the dissipation potential $\calR_{\epsilon,h}^*$ from a `cosh' dissipation potential $\overline\calR_{\epsilon,h}^*$ similar to the one used in~\cite{hraivoronska2023diffusive}.
+To do so, we perform a \emph{de-tilting} technique from~\cite[Remark 1.17]{peletier2023cosh} and provide the details in Appendix~\ref{appendix:cosh-tilting}.
+This way, we can show that we arrived at a tilt-independent gradient structure for the Scharfetter--Gummel scheme (see Lemma~\ref{lem:flux-force-for-tilt}).

-where $\alpha_\epsilon$ is the Legendre dual of $\alpha_\epsilon^*$ given in~\eqref{eq:def:alpha*} with respect to the third variable. \end{lemma} \begin{proof} We follow the construction explained in~\cite[Remark 1.17]{peletier2022cosh}.
-To do so, we need to make the tilt-dependence of the dual dissipation potential $\overline\calR_h^*$ explicit, for which use the primal dissipation potential defined in~\eqref{eq:def:cosh:R} and can rewrite~\eqref{eq:def:cosh:Rstar} as